'The Sky's the Limit': Marcus Mariota Is Ready for Superstardom

 "For me, I've never been curious about it—drinking," Mariota says.
 "It's never been something I wanted to do."

 After NBCSN broadcast the scene of Mariota and his linemen at the Predators game, Mariota was asked repeatedly about not drinking beer with his teammates.
-At a banquet in June, he revealed he never had a sip of alcohol in his life.
+At a banquet in June, he revealed he'd never had a sip of alcohol in his life.

 Things have changed since then.